Moisés (footballer, born 1995)

-Moisés Roberto Barbosa (born 11 March 1995), simply known as Moisés, is a Brazilian footballer who plays as a left back for Russian club CSKA Moscow on loan from Internacional.
+Moisés Roberto Barbosa (born 11 March 1995), simply known as Moisés, is a Brazilian footballer who plays as a left-back or centre-back for CSKA Moscow.

 Club career

 Early career

 Born in São Paulo, Moisés finished his formation with Comercial-SP.
 He made his senior debut for the side on 13 July 2013, starting in a 0–0 home draw against XV de Piracicaba for the year's Copa Paulista.

 Moisés subsequently represented Batatais and Madureira, impressing with the latter during the 2015 Campeonato Carioca.

 Corinthians and loans

 On 14 May 2015, it was announced that Moisés signed an 18-month contract with Corinthians, being immediately loaned to Série B side Bragantino until the end of the year.
 He scored his first goal as a senior on 30 October of that year, netting the game's only in an away success over Atlético Goianiense.

 Returning to his parent club ahead of the 2016 season, Moisés moved to Bahia on 19 February 2016, also in a temporary deal.
 A regular starter, he contributed with 25 league appearances and one goal as his side achieved top level promotion.

 Moisés made his debut for Corinthians on 4 February 2017, starting in a 1–0 Campeonato Paulista away win against São Bento.